openvinotoolkit/model_server/demos/embeddings/README.md

 ```

 The default configuration of the `LLMExecutor` should work in most cases but the parameters can be tuned inside the `node_options` section in the `graph.pbtxt` file.
-Runtime configuration for both models can be tunned in `subconfig.json` file.
+Runtime configuration for both models can be tuned in `subconfig.json` file.

 ## Server configuration
 Prepare config.json: